Thermodynamic Bounds on Symmetry Breaking in Linear and Catalytic Biochemical Systems

 where the dependence on $T_\mu$ has been omitted for clarity.
 Here, $\mathbf{i}_l = (i_1, \dots, i_l)$, $\mathbf{a}_l = (a_1, \dots, a_l)$, and $K^{\rm eq}_{(\mathbf{i}_l,\mathbf{a}_l),(\mathbf{i}_l,\mathbf{L})}$ is evaluated from the pathway connecting the states in which $\mathbf{i}_l = \mathbf{a_l}$ and $\mathbf{i}_l = \mathbf{L}$, an (arbitrary) reference state.
 In \cite{supplemental_material}, we show that Eq.~\eqref{chembound} can be upper bounded by one single pathway.
 When $l=1$, Eq.~\eqref{chembound} bounds the ratio of average concentrations, as in Eq.~\eqref{eq:bounds}.
-When $l=2$, the thermodynamic bound applies to ratio of correlations and might be useful to study how couplings inferred from correlation matrix (e.g., using a maximum entropy approach \cite{bialek2012statistical,castellana2014inverse,de2018introduction}) depend on non-equilibrium conditions.
-Eq.~\eqref{chembound} is manifestly similar to Eq.~\eqref{eq:uni_bound} and the lower bound can be obtained from the upper bound of the inverse ratio.
-A detailed analysis of applications and criticalities of these universal bounds for Chemical ME is left for future studies, even if they are spiritually identical to the bounds derived above for rate equations.
+When $l=2$, the thermodynamic bound applies to ratio of correlations and might be useful to study how couplings inferred from correlation matrix (e.g., using a maximum-entropy approach \cite{bialek2012statistical,castellana2014inverse,de2018introduction}) depend on non-equilibrium conditions.
+Eq.~\eqref{chembound} is manifestly similar to Eq.~\eqref{eq:uni_bound} and the lower bound can be obtained from {the inverse ratio}.
+A detailed analysis of applications and criticalities of {these {thermodynamic} bounds for Chemical ME is left for future studies}.

-\textit{Discussion.}---In this Letter, we find universal thermodynamic bounds on different quantities that might be used to quantify how much equilibrium symmetries are broken by non-equilibrium drivings.
-We presented two simple systems in which our framework can provide interesting results, in particular highlighting the bound on pattern contrast solely as a function of the thermodynamic force.
+\textit{Discussion.}---In this Letter, we {derive upper and lower thermodynamic} bounds on quantities that {assess} how much equilibrium symmetries are broken by non-equilibrium drivings.
+We presented two simple systems in which our framework provide interesting results, in particular highlighting the bound on pattern contrast solely as a function of the thermodynamic force.
 The general advantage of our findings is that they are independent of non-linear reaction terms and kinetics, usually very important to understand systems operating away from equilibrium.
-As such, unraveling a reformulation of these bounds in the contexts of information thermodynamics might pave the way to understand the thermodynamic constraints on chemical information-processing devices \cite{amano2022insights,flatt2021abc}.
+As such, unraveling a reformulation of these bounds in the contexts of information thermodynamics might pave the way to understand {thermodynamic} constraints on chemical information-processing devices \cite{amano2022insights,flatt2021abc}.